 Who is American Legion Post 42's Service Officer?

-- John Stover is the Service Officer for American Legon Post 42.
-Although we have one elected Service Officer, we also 8 members of the American Legion Family at Post 42 trained to assist with the duties of a Service Officer.
+- John Stover is the Service Officer for American Legon Nelson County Post 42.
+Although we have one elected Service Officer, we other members of the American Legion Family at Post 42 trained to assist with the duties of a Service Officer.

 How do I contact the Service Officer for assistance?